goauthentik/authentik/website/blog/2023-09-14-closed-source-does-not-equal-secure/item.md

 > “... big corporations want a neck to choke when things go wrong and Linus is hard to track down” — [steppinraz0r on reddit](https://www.reddit.com/r/cybersecurity/comments/15c3h0q/told_by_a_senior_programmer_that_open_source/jtz0yzx/)

 Having a security vendor means accountability: formal support for implementation, bugs, and vulnerabilities.
-If you choose open source, you do have to consider, do you have the in-house expertise for management and maintenance?
-How confident are you in community support?
+When choosing open source, you do have to consider whether you have the in-house expertise for management and maintenance.
+Or how confident are you in community support?

 There are some legitimate concerns to raise with closed source support though.
 Some vendors outsource technical support to a third party, which may or may not be vetted (as in the [Okta breach of January 2022](https://www.forbes.com/sites/thomasbrewster/2022/03/23/okta-hack-exposes-a-huge-hole-in-tech-giant-security/)).
 And, as we saw above, [open source projects actually beat closed source vendors on TTF](https://go.snyk.io/state-of-open-source-security-report-2023-dwn-typ.html).